ethereum/consensus-specs/specs/phase0/fork-choice.md

     assert attestation.data.beacon_block_root in store.blocks
     # Attestations must not be for blocks in the future.
 If not, the attestation should not be considered
     assert store.blocks[attestation.data.beacon_block_root].slot <= attestation.data.slot

+    # FFG and LMD vote must be consistent with each other
+    assert is_descendant_block(store, target.root, attestation.data.beacon_block_root)

     # Attestations can only affect the fork choice of subsequent slots.
     # Delay consideration in the fork choice until their slot is in the past.